Delta Science Fellows Program 2018

 The Delta Science Fellows Program was established to bring together graduate students and postdoctoral researchers with Bay-Delta agency scientists and senior research mentors.
 Fellows work on collaborative data analysis and research projects applicable to the California Bay-Delta system.
 The goal of funding this research is to invest in knowledge that will fundamentally advance the understanding of the complex environments and systems within the Bay-Delta system to aid policy-makers and managers, and to train the next generation of research scientists for water issues in California.

-A combined total of approximately six postdoctoral and graduate fellowships are anticipated to be awarded for proposals addressing the 2017 priority research topics.
+A combined total of approximately six postdoctoral and graduate fellowships are anticipated to be awarded for proposals addressing the 2018 priority research topics (see Appendix B).

-NOTE: CA Sea Grant and the Delta Stewarship Council - Delta Science Program will host an optional informational webinar to review the fellowship program and application logistics on August 17, 2016 from 10am to noon.
-Further information regarding participating can be found at https://cc.readytalk.com/r/s3c5ddyuyal4&eom.
+NOTE: CA Sea Grant and the Delta Stewarship Council - Delta Science Program hosted an optional informational webinar to review the fellowship program and application logistics on August 17, 2017 from 10 to 11am.

 - Delta Stewardship Council